wasianp0wer/angularpls/README.md

 ## Installing this extension.

-The project will be on the extension store soon™️.
-In the meantime, you can install it by following these steps:
+You can either install directly from the extension store, or clone the repository and follow these steps:

 1. Run `npm install` to ensure you have all dependencies
 2. Run `vsce package` to build the package.